Linking local labour market statistics to Understanding Society

 As you imply, I have absolutely no experience linking complex data such as this, and I would like to avoid secure access if possible (because it is probably a bit of a hassle!).

-#9 Updated by Gundi Knies over 3 years ago
+#9 Updated by Gundi Knies almost 4 years ago

 if you want both LSOA codes and Geogrphical Accessibility data, you will need to put both of them into the basket and write into the SL application why you need the LSOA code and why you need the Geographical Accessibility data.
 From what you wrote earlier it is not clear what you hope to achieve by adding LSOA codes: you cannot use it to aggregate the labour market stats to the higher units.
 If you just want to know who lives in the same LSOA at any point in time and who moves LSOAs, there are indicators for that in the Geographical Accessibility data.
 Please consult the Geographical Accessibility user guide to see what variables are included.

-#10 Updated by Tomos Robinson over 3 years ago
+#10 Updated by Tomos Robinson almost 4 years ago

 I've just consulted the Geographical Accessibility user guide, and found two of the 'local labour market indicators' you previously mentioned that I could potentially use: